 So maybe you have always subscribed to the whole, "the bigger the better" school of thought when it comes to cold-weather dressing.
 Your winter wardrobe is dominated by super-puffy puffers, teddy fleece and wool coats, and chunky, oversized knits.
-But over the past few months you may have found yourself suddenly, inexplicably drawn to a more modest layering piece: the cardigan.
-And not the slouchy, unshapely grandpa styles you would normally bundled up in.
-Lightweight, minimalist, prim-and-proper cardigans with delicate buttons and a cropped, close fit.
-The kind that conjures visions of fastidious grade-school librarians, pearl-necked ladies who lunch, and suburban soccer moms.
+But over the past few months you may have found yourself inexplicably drawn to a more modest layering piece: the cardigan.
+Specifically, lightweight cardigans with delicate buttons and a cropped, close fit.
+The kind that conjures visions of grade-school librarians and pearl-necked ladies who lunch.
 Now that fashion insiders have re-sparked your interest, figuring out how to wear a short cardigan, should now be at the top of your winter styling to-do list.

-The last time this variety of sweater was in vogue was the ‘90s, when minimalists embraced its humble simplicity — and like most ‘90s trends, it’s making a comeback.
+The last time this variety of sweater was in vogue was the ‘90s, when minimalists embraced its humble simplicity — and like the leather trench and baguette bag, the '90s crop sweater is making a comeback.
 (Proof: The French brand Sézane had a 30,000-person wait list (!!!) for its mohair Barry cardigan last fall.)
 The new wave of cardigans will shatter any preconceived bias you have against the old-fashioned style — there’s nothing “frumpy” or “dowdy” about it.
 Quite the contrary, actually.
-A shrunken cardigan can look entirely fresh and modern — sexy, even — as evidenced by such celebrity patrons as Bella Hadid, Margot Robbie, and Kate Middleton.
-Instagram influencers are onboard as well, putting their personal spin on the trend and showcasing all the ways you can make a button-up knit work for your individual style.
+A shrunken cardigan can look entirely fresh and modern as evidenced by such celebrity patrons as Bella Hadid, Margot Robbie, and Kate Middleton.
+Instagram influencers are onboard with the cardigan fashion trend as well, showcasing all the ways you can make a button-up knit work for your individual style.
 Scroll on for cool cardi outfit ideas, plus must-have shopping picks to inspire your newest knitwear obsession.

-Go for Parisian girl vibes with a polished, pastel style that’s elevated with a pearl-button placket.
-Wear it alone as a top for a chic balance of sexy and casual.
+Go for Parisian girl vibes with a polished, pastel style that’s elevated with a quirky-button placket.
+Wear it alone as a top for a chic balance of sensual and casual.

 Tuck in a slim, simple cardigan, and layer under a second more slouchy knit jacket.